Please Me: Commercial performance

 In the United States, "Please Me" debuted at number five on the US Billboard Hot 100 with 51,000 downloads and debuted at number-one on Digital Songs chart with 27.9 million streams and 39 million radio impressions in its first full tracking week.
 It became Cardi B's seventh and Mars's sixteenth top ten on the Hot 100 chart.
 On its third week on the chart, following the release of its official music video on March 1, 2019, the single reached its peak of number three on the Billboard Hot 100.
 It sold 20,000 copies with 52.9 million radio impressions and 45.3 million streams.
 "Please Me" also peaked at number one on the Billboard Hot R&B/Hip-Hop Songs and Rhythmic charts, becoming Cardi B's and Mars's second collaboration to do so after the remix of Mars's song "Finesse" (2018).
 It became Cardi B's fourth and sixth number one on the former and latter chart, respectively; it also became Mars's third and eleventh number one on the Billboard Hot R&B/Hip-Hop Song and Rhythmic chart, respectively.
 The Recording Industry Association of America (RIAA) certified the song three times platinum.
 In Canada, "Please Me" peaked at number 12 on the Canadian Hot 100 and was certified double platinum by Music Canada (MC).

 In the United Kingdom, "Please Me" debuted at its peak of number 12 on the UK Singles Chart on February 22, 2019.
-The British Phonographic Industry (BPI) certified the track gold for sales and streams over 400,000 certified units.
+The British Phonographic Industry (BPI) certified the track platinum for sales and streams over 600,000 certified units.
 The single peaked at number 15 in Croatia and reached number 14 on its second week on the IFPI Greece chart.
 It also debuted at its peak of number 12 in the Lithuanian Top 100.
 "Please Me" reached number one on the Chile General Monitor Latino chart and peaked at number two on the Peru Anglo Monitor Latino.
 The song entered at number 19 on the New Zealand Singles Chart and peaked at number 12, spending eight weeks on the chart.
 It also peaked at number 18 on the Lebanese Top 20 chart.